Say hello to next-gen OpEx

 Learning-By-Doing . . .
 A hands-on approach where learners actively practice skills or engage in tasks to reinforce understanding and retention.

 Co-Active Training and Coaching . . .
-A collaborative coaching model focused on balancing being and doing, empowering learners through awareness, responsibility, and actionable practice.
+A collaborative coaching model focused on balancing being and doing, empowering learners through awareness, responsibility, and practice.

 Kirkpatrick 4 Levels . . .
 A framework for evaluating training effectiveness: Reaction, Learning, Behavior, and Results.